 When the skipper targets alfonsino, a different, midwater, trawl is used.
 In these cases the trawl may not make contact with the bottom at all.
 Indeed, the normal absence of benthic bycatch when midwater trawling for alfonsino confirms the rarity of bottom contact with this type of fishing.
 Alfonsino are highly mobile ‘difficult-to-catch’ and fishing is usually no successful when undertaken during the day as the fish can avoid the gear.

 The vessels used in this fishery are factory trawlers capable of staying at sea for up to 10 weeks.
 They can process the catch in the form required by the market, e.g. frozen whole, dressed, filleted, etc. Crew size depends on the size of the vessel: in the case of the SIODFA boats it ranges from 30 to 42.
-The vessels themselves were built in various countries: Scotland, Italy, Japan and Germany and range in length from 74 to 87 m.
-All vessels are equipped with SIMRAD ES60 acoustic systems that enables them to undertake aggregation-based acoustic stock assessment surveys.
+The vessels themselves were built in various countries: Scotland, Japan and Norway and range in length from 68 to 74 m.
+Past vessels in the fleet were also built in Italy and Germany.
+Vessels are equipped with SIMRAD ES60 acoustic systems that enables them to undertake aggregation-based acoustic stock assessment surveys.
 Two of the vessels actively use underwater video systems and are further refining this technique for on-site identification of ‘vulnerable marine ecosystems’.

 Represents the interests of deep-sea fishing operators of the southern Indian Ocean by promoting responsible management of the fisheries of the SIO and the conservation of deep-sea biodiversity.